 Level 3: Appeals Council Review

 If the ALJ denies the claim, you can appeal again and request a review by the Appeals Council.
-The council will observe whether the ALJ’s decision was in line with Social Security law and regulations.
-If they believe your claim has merit, they will send it back to an ALJ for further review.
+The council will evaluate whether the ALJ’s decision was in line with Social Security law and regulations.
+If they believe your claim has merit, they may send it back to an ALJ for further review.